aotmr/elen/README.md

 Future versions of the interpreter may be written in a compiled language if this becomes an issue.

+## Design

+### Control flow

+Elen has conditional control flow with a single primitive: `?exit`.
+With this primitive and the power of quotations, we can derive a full set of conditional combinators.

 ## Future Plans

 - [ ] Constants, variables